hrmorley34/BattleShips/spec/spec.md

     * Use standart target tracker grid subroutine
     * May use same 2D array for target tracker and boat, but display different data
 5. Player takes their turn
-    a.
-Show user the grid
+    1. Show user the grid
         * In colour
-    b.
-Prompt for target coordinates
+    2. Prompt for target coordinates
         * Use Console.ReadKey to restrict what can be entered
         * Turn coordinates red if they have been hit before, and don't allow shooting then
         * Press enter to shoot
-    c.
-Check for hit or miss
+    3. Check for hit or miss
         * Show "H" for hit
             * Colour in green
         * Show "M" for miss
             * Colour in blue for water
-    d.
-Check for win (7.)
+    4. Check for win (7.)
-    e. (ext: Save at end of turn (8.))
+    5. (ext: Save at end of turn (8.))
 6. Computer takes its turn
-    a.
-Randomly generate target coordinates
+    1. Randomly generate target coordinates
         * If they have already been shot, re-generate
-    b.
-Display attack coordinates to the player
+    2. Display attack coordinates to the player
-    c.
-Check for hit or miss
+    3. Check for hit or miss
         * Show "H" for hit (over "B" of boat) on grid
             * Colour in red
         * Show "M" for miss
             * Colour in dark grey, so it isn't too obvious (not necessary for the user to know)
-    d.
-Check for win (7.)
+    4. Check for win (7.)
-    e. (ext: Save at end of turn (8.))
+    5. (ext: Save at end of turn (8.))
 7. Keep playing until there is a winner
     * Check if all boats have been hit
     * Display winner to player